Dreeam-qwq/Gale/README.md

 ## Benefits

 * **Reliability**\
   All features are reviewed with care.
-Every patch is carefully implemented and verified line-by-line.
+Every feature is carefully implemented and verified line-by-line.

 * **No changes to game mechanics**\
   Gale improves performance without changing behavior (by default).